altipla-consulting/linter/README.md

 Opinionated linter for Go source code.

-It is using [revive](https://github.com/mgechev/revive) underneath.
-We recommend using it directly instead of the internal customization on top of it you have in this repo.
+**WARNING:** It uses [revive](https://github.com/mgechev/revive) underneath.
+We recommend using revive directly instead of our internal customization on top of it.

 ## Install